Cindy Axne – IA3

 Personal life

 Axne and her husband, John, operate a digital design firm.
-They have two sons and live in West Des Moines.[2]
+They have two sons and live in the Hill East neighborhood of Washington, D.C..[2]
 They are members of Sacred Heart Catholic Church in West Des Moines.

 See also